The simple fact is this: some DNA sequences are more believable than others.

 To see some DNA sequence data, with quality values:

 2. log in with the user name: BR_guest

 When you get there, click the link to see the folders that I've set up.

 This link takes you to a folder with student data from 2005.
 (Learn more about the project) Then, click the link to see a summary of information about the chromatograms.

 When you get to the chromatogram table, you can see some information about the quality of each chromatogram.
 You can take a closer look at the data by clicking the FinchTV link to open the chromatogram in FinchTV.
-(FinchTV is freely available here from Geospiza.)
+(FinchTV is freely available here

 Which values do you think correspond to good data?

 Which values are associated with poor quality data?

 Feel free to sort the data and play with it a bit.
 What fraction of the sequences would you say are "good"?